This add-on adds a command that encodes DDEV URLs into QR codes.

 See Scan QR codes on Camera from Google.
 See Scan a QR code with your iPhone, iPad, or iPod touch.

-Initially, this addon was created for use with ddev share
+Initially, this addon was created for use with ddev share which (currently) uses ngrok.

 When using the free tier service, ngrok generates a random string address to access your website: